 In addition to the standard exam and dental cleaning, Fuller Dental offers a number of services to treat and prevent cavities and address dental issues as they develop:

 Don’t wait to address your child’s dental health needs.
 Proper oral hygiene is critical from earliest childhood, and the staff at Fuller Dental will be happy to help you develop and maintain lasting oral health habits.
-Make an appointment for you or your child today at 336-226-0855, or online.
+Make an appointment for you or your child today at 336-226-0855, or request an appointment online.